nushell/nushell.github.io/book/background_task.md

-# Background tasks with Nu
+# Background Tasks with Nu

 Currently, Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some examples: